MoisesDaMata/wazuh-bruteforce-detection-lab/README.md

 In this evaluation, the method of attack employed is one of the most commonly used by adversaries in order to obtain access without authorization through repeated attempts to log in.

-The Technique Associated with MITRE ATT&CK:
+MITRE ATT&CK Technique:

-**T1110 – Brute Force**
+T1110 – Brute Force

+This technique is commonly used by attackers to gain unauthorized access through repeated authentication attempts.

 https://attack.mitre.org/techniques/T1110/
 ## Lab Architecture